joeodx/pythonLearnTech258/scripting/readme.md

 ````python
 current Working directory is: C:\Users\Joe O'Donovan\Desktop\tech 258\SpartaGitHub\python_learning\scripting
 ````
+There are plenty more of packages that you can us. <br>
+Check out the following link https://docs.python.org/3/library/index.html
 <br>

 ## A list of Python scripts a DevOps engineer may use or create